 OA Provided to Massachusetts.
 Since the advent of the multi-year federal authorization acts in 1982, Massachusetts has received substantial funding through the Federal-Aid Highway Program.
-The table below details the amount of OA made available to the Commonwealth from FFY 1993 through FFY 2013 and the amount of such OA actually obligated by the Commonwealth.
-As shown, the amount of annual OA provided to Massachusetts under the Federal-Aid Highway Program averaged \$673.3 million per year during this period.
-The amount of OA made available varied substantially, ranging from \$714.2 million to \$1.04 billion from FFY 1993 through FFY 1997; ranging from \$481.4 million to \$579.3 million from FFY 1998 through FFY 2003; and ranging from \$591.3 million to \$678.0 million from FFY 2004 to FFY 2013, with the exception of \$1.1 billion made available in FFY 2009, which included ARRA funds.
-The increased levels for FFY 1993 to 1997 resulted, in large part, from targeted aid for the completion of the Interstate Highway System, for which the Central Artery/Third Harbor Tunnel project (the "CA/T Project") was eligible.
-The funding levels available to Massachusetts between FFY 1993 and FFY 1995 and in FFY 2009 are not indicative of future levels.
+The table below details the amount of OA made available to the Commonwealth from FFY 2005 through FFY 2014 and the amount of such OA actually obligated by the Commonwealth.
+As shown, the amount of annual OA provided to Massachusetts under the Federal-Aid Highway Program averaged \$634.5 million per year during this period, not including federal stimulus funds pursuant to the American Recovery and Reinvestment Act of 2009 ("ARRA") in FFY 2009.
+The amount of OA made available remained relatively consistent during the period, ranging from \$604.9 million to \$678.0 million, with the exception of \$1.1 billion made available in FFY 2009, which included \$437.9 million of federal stimulus funds pursuant to the ARRA.
+The funding level available to Massachusetts in FFY 2009 is not indicative of future levels.